jax-ml/jax/docs/pallas/gpu/reference.md

   Failing to satisfy this will corrupt the data structure and can cause surprising failures (including CUDA runtime errors).
 See below for an example of a valid program with two threads.

+> Another critical restriction is that the number of barrier completions must equal the number of barrier waits throughout the barrier's lifetime.
+It is not allowed to end a scoped allocation of a barrier when it has an unawaited completion.
+Otherwise, when it is reused by the compiler, leaving it in this state can cause problems downstream.

+> Finally, it is crucial to ensure that each thread that ever waits on a `Barrier` takes part in all `wait` operations on it.
+It is not allowed to e.g. await every other completion of a barrier from one thread, and all other completions from another one.
+Doing so will lead to deadlocks.
+To recap: when a `Barrier` is used to wait in some thread, it must observe every single completion of that barrier (by waiting on it).

+  Note that the `Barrier` can receive arrivals from any source, without restrictions.

 #### Asynchronous GMEM-to-SMEM copies

 When an asynchronous GMEM-to-SMEM copy is being executed by the TMA engine, it will